Consultant.

 Origin: Consulting firms have a lot of experience and have worked with several firms in similar fields.

-1. It is true that each firm has its own problems, but very often they are problems the consulting firm already worked on when hired by previous clients.
-Imagine having a sink that is leaking, would you hire the plumber that fixed your friend's sink really well? or someone you just met online? you get the idea…
+It is true that each firm has its own problems, but very often they are problems the consulting firm already worked on when hired by previous clients.
+Imagine having a sink that is leaking, would you hire the plumber that fixed your friend’s sink really well? or someone you just met online? you get the idea… Generating new ideas and innovative approaches is also a key part of the consulting process.

 Myth #7: It’s a one-night stand.
 Consultants leave when they’re done.